 Benefits provided: MERP provides retirement, disability, and death benefits.
 Retirement benefits are determined based on the employee's highest 30 months of pensionable wages during the last five-years of service and a multiplier based on the years of service.
 Employees entering the plan prior to July 1, 2018, are eligible for full retirement at age 65 and at least 5 years of service or when the years of service plus the employee's age equals or exceeds 80.
 Reduced benefits are available after age 55 and 5 years of service (Early retirement).
 Benefits for Early retirement are reduced 2.5% per year prior to age 65.
-Employees entering the plan on or after July 1, 2018, are eligible for full retirement at age 65, with at least 5 years of service, or when the years of service plus the employee's age equals or exceeds 90.
+Employees entering the plan on or after July 1, 2018, are eligible for full retirement at age 55 with at least 5 years of service, or when the years of service plus the employee's 0.
 Reduced benefits are available after age 60 and 5 years of service (Early Retirement).
 Benefits for Early Retirement are reduced 6.0% per year prior to age 65.
 Five years of service is required for nonservice-related disability eligibility.

 Disability benefits are determined in the same manner as normal retirement.
 Death benefits for vested participants are, at the spouse's election, a refund of contribution plus interest or a life annuity of 50% of the member's accrued benefit determined based on final average earnings and service as of the date of death.

 Contributions: Contributions are set per City of Tulsa ordinance.
-Employees were required to contribute 7.5% of their pensionable wages through September 24, 2022, and then 8.0% for the remainder of the year ended June 30, 2023.
-The Trust was required to contribute 16.5% of pensionable wages through September 24, 2022, and then 17.0% for the remainder of the year ended June 30, 2023.
+Employees were required to contribute 7.5% of their pensionable wages through September 24, 2022, and then 8.0% thereafter.
+The Trust was required to contribute 16.5% of pensionable wages through September 24, 2022, and then 17.0% thereafter.
 The Trust is also responsible for Actuarially Determined Employer Contributions (ADEC) that exceed the 17.0% of payroll.
-Actual contributions to the pension plan from TAIT were \$1,354 for the year ended June 30, 2023.
+Actual contributions to the pension plan from TAIT were \$1,451 and \$1,354 for the years ended June 30, 2024 and 2023, respectively.